 High school students who score at Level 1 or Level 2 on FCAT (2.0) reading and who have intervention needs in the areas of decoding and/or fluency must have an extended block of reading intervention.
-The performance on Grade Level Passages and/or other assessment data will determine the level of intervention required.
+The Florida Assessment for Instruction in Reading (FAIR) Maze assessment and performance on Grade Level Passages will determine the level of intervention required.
+If FAIR Maze scores are not available, fluency assessment and performance on Grade Level Passages will determine the level of intervention required.